ewhicher/matter/content/collections/pages/growth-mission.md

 typed_rows:
   -
     id: ldbr0vvs
-    text: 'We need to move from an MVP with traction, to a product with imapact'
+    text: 'How can we move from an MVP with traction, to a product with impact'
     type: row
     enabled: true
   -
     id: ldbr0wsn
-    text: 'Our growth is slowing, we need to make our services more accessible'
+    text: 'How do we create a reusable playbook to launch new products globally?'
     type: row
     enabled: true
   -
     id: le756f4f
-    text: 'We need to increase our customer lifetime value and grow market share'
+    text: 'How can we find market growth without disrupting business as usual?'
     type: row
     enabled: true
 together_text_one: